 - Sec.1.
 World Series Tournament entry fees will be established by the USSSA Board of Directors. - Sec.2.
 World Series Tournament Format - A. The USSSA Fastpitch program will use "pool play" format in its World Series tournaments.
 Teams will be placed in pools where they will play a minimum of two games.
 A double elimination format will be used in the championship bracket following pool play.
-The exact format of the tournament, number of pools, number of teams in each pool will be set by the tournament director and approved by the USSSA Fastpitch National Committee. - B. In all pool play games, the winner of a coin toss prior to the start of a game will have the choice of being home or visitors.
-In bracket play, choice will be determined as follows:
+The exact format of the tournament, number of pools, number of teams in each pool will be set by the tournament director and approved by the USSSA Fastpitch National Committee. - B. In all pool play games, the winner of a coin toss prior to the start of a game will be the home team.
+In bracket play, the home team will be determined as follows:

-BRACKET GAMES PRIOR TO CHAMPIONSHIP - higher seed from pool play has choice
+BRACKET GAMES PRIOR TO CHAMPIONSHIP - higher seed from pool play shall be the home team

-CHAMPIONSHIP GAME - undefeated (i.e., "winner's bracket") team has choice
+CHAMPIONSHIP GAME - undefeated (i.e., "winner's bracket") team shall be the home team

-IF NECESSARY GAME - coin toss winner has choice
+IF NECESSARY GAME - coin toss winner shall be the home team